-Chase has announced the first airports where these lounges will appear
+Chase has announced the first airports where Chase Sapphire lounges will appear.

 These first lounges represent some of the biggest airports in the U.S., and of these locations, both Phoenix, New York LaGuardia, and Hong Kong have current Centurion Lounges.
 As the Capital One footprint is currently smallest with only the DFW Lounge open, there’s no overlap there.

-Interestingly, this lounge will be open to all Priority Pass members, which means anyone holding a Priority Pass membership, whether through a credit card or purchase, will be allowed to enter.
-This also means that the lounge won’t be exclusive to Chase Sapphire cardholders, and those who hold eligible American Express or Capital One products will also be able to enter, which is something not allowed with their respective lounges.
+Interestingly, Chase Sapphire Lounges will be open to all Priority Pass members, which means anyone holding a Priority Pass membership, whether through a credit card or purchase, will be allowed to enter.
+This also means that the lounges won’t be exclusive to Chase Sapphire cardholders, and those who hold eligible American Express or Capital One products will also be able to enter, which is something not allowed with their respective lounges.

-The lounges will be operated by Airport Dimensions, the same folks who operate The Club concept in several airports.
-The Club locations are not known for their luxury – these lounges are often basic and functional, with a limited food selection, and pale in comparison to an Amex Centurion Lounge or Capital One Lounge.
+Chase Sapphire airport lounges will be operated by Airport Dimensions, the same folks who operate The Club concept in several airports.
+The Club locations are not known for their luxury – the lounges are often basic and functional, with a limited food selection, and pale in comparison with American Express Centurion Lounges and Capital One Lounges.

-As the Chase lounges will be open to everyone, it’s likely they won’t be as premium as the lounges reserved for a dedicated cardholder, though there will likely be small refreshments, drinks, seating, power outlets, and bathrooms available.
+As the Chase lounges will be open to everyone, it’s likely they won’t be as premium as the lounges reserved for dedicated cardholders, though there will likely be small refreshments, drinks, seating, power outlets, and bathrooms available.